KaraC28/paul-s-video-store/README.md

 ![PaulVidStore screenshot](https://github.com/KaraC28/paul-s-video-store/assets/132217926/3f715980-9b2c-4b4a-a69c-912b6457f222)

 ## Known Issues
-* when choosing "Find who rented a movie", the program sometimes outputs "Not found" when typing in the barcode of a movie that was previously rented but not returned
+* When choosing "Find who rented a movie", the program sometimes outputs "Not found" when typing in the barcode of a movie that was previously rented but not returned

 ## Collaborators